 The Disavow Tool is perfect for situations when you need to discount the value of an inbound link to avoid link-based penalties.
 It will be especially helpful if you’ve purchased links in the past, or have participated in bad linking networks and want to remove them because they’ve actually hurt your SEO.

-LinkinAction.com is a free (daily-limited) service, which generates a straightforward report to help marketers evaluate link-building/ domain purchase opportunities, etc. Report includes numerous performance and seo indicators such as DA, PA, traffic estimation, page views and social presence.
+LinkinAction.com is a free (daily-limited) service, which creates a professional report to help marketers evaluate link-building/ domain purchase opportunities, etc. Report includes numerous performance and seo indicators such as DA, PA, traffic estimation, page views and social presence.

 This tool is very helpful for determining bad backlinks that you should disavow.

 It will save you a lot of time if you run site audits regularly, traffic drop assessments or link audits.